Duck, You Sucker (1971)

-John H. Mallory: Where there's revolotion there's confusion and when there's confusion a man who knows what he wants stands a good chance of getting it.
+John H. Mallory: Where there's revolution there's confusion, and when there's confusion, a man who knows what he wants stands a good chance of getting it.

-John H. Mallory: I used to believe in many things, all of it!
+John H. Mallory: [to Dr. Villega] When I started using dynamite...
+I believed in... many things, all of it!
 Now, I believe only in dynamite.

 Juan Miranda: I know what I am talking about when I am talking about the revolutions.
 The people who read the books go to the people who can't read the books, the poor people, and say, "We have to have a change."
 So, the poor people make the change, ah?
 And then, the people who read the books, they all sit around the big polished tables, and they talk and talk and talk and eat and eat and eat, eh?
 But what has happened to the poor people?
 They're dead!
 That's your revolution.
 Shhh...
 So, please, don't tell me about revolutions!
 And what happens afterwards?
 The same fucking thing starts all over again!

 John H. Mallory: [exhales] Whew.
 Hmmm.